fredfeng/CS162/sections/sec03/README.md

 The core of lambda calculus is **variable binding and substitution** -- these concepts are not only fundamental to nearly all programming languages, but also a profound linguistic phenomenon that is ubiquitous in natural languages and mathematical discourse.
 Substitution is also extremely powerful -- a language with just binding and substitution is already Turing-complete, and can be used to simulate the execution of any computer program in any programming language.

-In this section, you will see that the strange-sounding terminology you learned about lambda calculus, such as alpha-renaming, beta-reduction, and capture-avoiding substitution, are actually very natural and intuitive concepts that you have been using all along in your previous programming exprience, math classes, and even daily life.
+In this section, you will see that the strange-sounding terminology you learned about lambda calculus, such as alpha-renaming, beta-reduction, and capture-avoiding substitution, are actually very natural and intuitive concepts that you have been using all along in your previous programming experience, math classes, and even daily life.

 ### Names and Bindings